Conflux-Chain/conflux-documentation/docs/espace/tutorials/walletConnect/nextjs.md

 # Integrating WalletConnect with Next.js Project on Conflux eSpace

 This tutorial provides a comprehensive guide on how to integrate WalletConnect with Web3Modal in a Next.js project, specifically targeting the Conflux eSpace network.
+For a hands-on example, check out the GitHub repository [web3modal-conflux-nextjs](https://github.com/ConfluxDAO/web3modal-conflux-nextjs).

 ## Prerequisites